The Lantern Society

 The Lantern Society recognizes those generous individuals who have included The Fenn School in their estate plans with a bequest or planned gift.

 Listed below are a few examples of how to include Fenn in your estate planning.
-If you are interested in learning more about The Lantern Society, please contact Veronica Jorge-Curtis, Director of Advancement, at 978-318-3520.
+If you are interested in learning more about The Lantern Society, please contact Jill Miller, Director of Advancement, at 978-318-3520.

 A bequest is generally understood to be any gift made upon death pursuant to a provision in the donor’s will or revocable living trust instrument.
 Bequests have historically been the most important kind of deferred gift, and they have contributed significantly to the building of institutional endowments.
 The encouragement of bequests will be one of the highest priorities of Fenn.